Knights of round table

 Sir Lancelot

 Sir Lancelot was the first Knight of the Round Table, raised to the highest honour of knighthood by King Arthur.
-He fought fearlessly and was an embodiment of knightly chivalry, hailed as the unbeatable champion of the King
+He fought fearlessly and was an embodiment of knightly chivalry, hailed as the unbeatable champion of the King Read more about the Sir Lancelot >>

 The Winchester Round Table is a table made in the imitation of the legendary Round Table of King Arthur's knights.
 The Winchester table was originally constructed in the reign of Edward I during the 13th century Read more about the Winchester Round Table >>

-No actual historical sources provide any details about King Arthur and his knights of the round table.
 However, there are many legends and stories in Britain which have existed since medieval times, mentioning King Arthur and the brave feats accomplished by him and his knights.

-These stories also relate the Round Table at Camelot, although no archaeological evidence related to the legends has been discovered.
-In fact, it can’t be said for sure whether or not that King Arthur existed, although the legends make him out to be a King of the Sub-Roman Britain who fought against the onslaught of the Anglo-Saxons.
+In fact, it can’t be said for sure whether or not King Arthur existed, although the legends make him out to be a King of the Sub-Roman Britain who fought against the onslaught of the Anglo-Saxons.

 The Chivalry of the Knights

 The Knights of the Round Table strictly adhered to a certain code of conduct.
-In facts, legends have it that only such knights were seated at the table who best adhered to chivalry and were considered by King Arthur as the knights of the highest Order of Chivalry.
+In fact, legends have it that only such knights were seated at the table who best adhered to chivalry and were considered by King Arthur as the knights of the highest Order of Chivalry.

-The Code of Chivalry
+Code of Chivalry

 The legends about King Arthur were written in the middle ages, whereas his fabled existence preceded the Middle Ages.
 In the legends, a code of chivalry had been given for the Knights of the Round Table, which comprised of the following tenets:

-- To never murder anyone.
+• To never murder anyone.

-- To be merciful unto everyone who asks for it.
+• To be merciful unto everyone who asks for it.

-- Not to fight over worldly gains or personal quarrels
+• Not to fight over worldly gains or personal quarrels

-- To never indulge in treason
+• To never indulge in treason

-- To do succor unto ladies, gentlewomen and widows
+• To do succor unto ladies, gentlewomen, and widows

-- To never lay down arms
+• To never lay down arms

-- To defend the weak with all one’s might
+• To defend the weak with all one’s might

-- To not attack another knight
+• To not attack another knight

-- To fight and lay down one’s life for the safety of one’s country
+• To fight and lay down one’s life for the safety of one’s country

-- To practice religion diligently
+• To practice religion diligently

 Winchester Round Table